 Someone once told me that "knowledge sharing is the learning, learning is the knowledge sharing".
 The moment that we decided to be health care providers, we are forever all embarked on a lifetime of learning.
 Knowledge sharing is ingrained in our human DNA.
 We progressively strive to connect and collaborate with others so that our learning curve never becomes flat.
 I would like to share with you my experiences and knowledge in pain management after a root canal therapy.
+According to Harrington, flareup is described as the occurrence of pain, swelling or the combination of these during the course of root canal therapy, which results in unscheduled visits by patients.
+Common clinical conditions associated with flareups are: 1) Apical periodontitis associated with treatment (over instrumentation & medication, forcing debris beyond the apical constriction) Prevention of flareups: Pharmacological Approach Pain Management Acute Apical Abscess/Cellulits: With or W/O Incision & Drainage Necrotic w/swelling cases: All other conventional endodontic cases: Office emergency visit with severe pain cases:

 2) Incomplete removal of pulpal tissue during the initial appointment